Benefits

 Have you completed your research fellowship period, but continue working on your thesis?

 As a main rule, you are not entitled to unemployment benefit, but you can still send an application.
-Notify NAV that you are still working on your doctorate thesis when you apply for unemployment benefit.
+Notify Nav that you are still working on your doctorate thesis when you apply for unemployment benefit.

 Have you submitted your thesis, but not carried out your trial lecture or disputation?